 Luckily, most parenting challenges have been tackled before by the millions of parents that have come before us.

-Thus, learning from those Common Parenting Issues and solutions can be hugely beneficial!
+Thus, learning from those Common Parenting Issues (click to read on my site) and solutions can be hugely beneficial!

 Will the baby get colostrum if you are nursing an older child?